London comes alive on the day of the marathon. Here’s what I hope is some helpful advice for London marathon runners.

 If you’re in or near London, even if you don’t know anyone running it, go along and cheer us on.
 It’s a day you’ll remember.

-And for us runners, it’s all a little bloody intimidating.
-So I thought I’d offer a few hints and tips for those of you running the London Marathon.
+And for us London Marathon runners, it’s all a little bloody intimidating.
+So I thought I’d offer a few hints and tips for those of you running it.

 I’ll say upfront I’m not an expert.
 This is my second London Marathon, and only my second marathon.
 I’ve been plagued by injury in the past.
 This year I’ve done what my physio has been telling me and focusing not just on running but injury proofing my body.